 The fundamentals of stylish layering are

-- Wide on the top and slim on the bottom or vice versa
+- Wide on the top and slim on the bottom or vice versa,

-- Color coordination
+- Color coordination,

-- Accentuation of your waist
+- Accentuation or creation of a waist,

-No waist is one of the most common mistakes in layering.
 The photo below elucidates a simple trick to look slim.
 This clip is easy to DIY.
 Just sew an oblong piece of fabric of about 1 ft (30.48 cm) in length together.
 Insert an about 4 inch (10 cm) long 0.5 inch (~1.3 cm) wide rubber band and sew the clips invisibly at the ends of the rubber band and close the fabric.
 Decorate according to your personal style.

 How to Avoid the Bulk of T-Shirts to Look Slim When Layering